abaikov/cnstra/docs/frontend/benchmark.md

 2. **Zustand** offers the simplest implementation (380 LOC) with good performance, making it a solid choice for projects prioritizing code simplicity.
 3. **Redux Toolkit** shows consistent performance but with higher memory usage and slower execution times in some scenarios.
 4. **Effector** has the highest code complexity (560 LOC) and shows slower execution times, particularly in inline editing scenarios (400ms).
-5. All libraries maintain consistent render counts (20) for inline editing, indicating good optimization for this scenario.
-6. **Bulk Update** scenario shows the most variation in render counts, with Effector requiring 159 renders vs 100 for Cnstra + OIMDB.

 ## Architectural Overview

-### Cross-Library Indexing Strategy (Id-based rendering)
+### Cross-Library Indexing Strategy (Id-based)

-For all adapters we implemented id-based indexing to minimize re-renders:
+For all adapters we implemented id-based indexing:

 - O(1) entity lookup by primary key (id/PK) with reference preservation wherever possible.
 - List views access precomputed id collections (e.g., `deck.cardIds`, `card.commentIds`, `card.tagIds`) or index key → PK sets.